cruix89/cruix-video-archiver/README.md

   ```

 - **post-execution.sh**
-  these are the script that run before and after downloads to process and manage the music library.
+  these are the script that run before and after the downloads to process and manage the video files normalization.

 ---